F5Networks/f5-aws-cloudformation-v2/examples/failover/README.md

     <html><head><title>Request Rejected</title></head><body>The requested URL was rejected.
 Please consult with your administrator.<br><br>Your support ID is: 2394594827598561347<br><br><a href='javascript:history.back();'>[Go Back]</a></body></html>
     ```

+### Testing Failover

+If you have deployed the example application(**provisionExampleApp** = **true**), to test failover, perform the following steps:

+1. Log on the BIG-IPs per instructions above:

+  - **WebUI**: Go to Device Management of Active Instance -> Traffic-Groups -> Select box next to *traffic-group-1* -> Click the "Force to Standby" button *.
+  - **BIG-IP CLI**:
+      ```bash
+      tmsh run sys failover standby
+      ```

+Verify the EIP associated w/ the Virtual Service (**vipPublicUrl**) is remapped to the peer BIG-IP (ex. for this deployment, from 10.0.0.101 in AZ1 to 10.0.3.101 in AZ2).

+For information on the Cloud Failover solution, see [F5 Cloud Failover Extension](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/aws.html).

 ## Deleting this Solution

+As Cloudformation does not delete S3 buckets that contain data, in order to delete this deployment, you will first need to manually empty and/or delete the S3 bucket created for the Cloud Failover Extension (provided via *cfeS3Bucket* parameter).
+Go to *AWS Management Console -> S3* and search for *cfeS3Bucket* bucket name, click the radio button associated with it and then click the "Empty" button.

+You can now delete the deployment.

 ### Deleting this Solution using the AWS Console